Should You Take Creatine Before or After Workout?

 As mentioned above, it’s ideal to take creatine shortly before or after a workout.
 While there is no hard and fast rule to this, creatine should be taken within 30 minutes to an hour of exercise.

-It’s hypothesized that creatine works best when timed closely with exercise due to the increase in blood flow.
-This can help more efficiently deliver creatine to the muscle tissue [12].
+It's hypothesized that creatine works best when timed closely with exercise due to the increase in skeletal muscle blood flow that happens with resistance training and high-intensity exercise.

 Benefits of Creatine Before a Workout

-Creatine helps to provide energy to your muscle tissue, allowing you to push yourself harder during your workout without getting fatigued.
-This increase in performance can help you to boost your muscle mass and better meet your goals.
+Creatine helps provide energy to your muscle tissue, allowing you to push harder and increase output during your workout for longer before you get fatigued.

 Additionally, there are limited studies to support taking creatine before exercise as being superior to performance compared to taking it after.